The SAT and ACT Guide for High Schools and Organizations

 Additionally, students will need to be familiar with the rules of English grammar and punctuation for the SAT Reading & Writing Section and the ACT English Test, so you’ll want to encourage your students to take English and Language Arts classes alongside the reading-heavy classes suggested above.

 Finally, the ACT Science Test is in many ways a reading comprehension test with a data literacy component.
-Students do not need to follow a specific science curriculum in order to be successful.
-Every passage (and accompanying tables and graphs) will provide everything students need to answer the questions.
+While basic knowledge of science and the scientific method is important, students do not need to follow a specific science curriculum in order to be successful.
+Advanced knowledge of biology, chemistry, or physics is not required.
+Every passage (and accompanying tables and graphs) will provide the information students need to answer the questions.
 However, taking science classes every year–especially those that require some reading–will help students develop the skills they need for this part of the ACT.

 By encouraging students to enroll in rigorous classes starting Freshman year, you can help ensure that they have a strong foundation for the SAT and ACT.